Piano Recital: Oxana Shevchenko

 Ah—what music: I could listen to this all day long!
 The first movement excels with its contrast between the rapid staccato accompaniment (Oxana’s specialty!) and a singing, very melodic, but rhythmically almost independent (certainly entirely different) melody line / theme: beautiful music, and I really like Oxana’s interpretation, her approach to this music.
 It’s music of haunting beauty—yet with an almost menacing undercurrent in the accompaniment!
 The sonority of the Bösendorfer proved to be excellent for this piece, especially for the long resonances in the legato melody.

-The texture in the Allegretto is very much classic, again featuring a (now calmly stepping) staccato accompaniment, and a theme that initially is full of “classic” (almost pre-classic) ornaments, frequent trills (birds singing?)—though soon the harmonies take some interesting turns, the music goes through a hesitating, faltering (now slow staccato) phase, reminiscences of the first movement creep in through a legato melody, mysteriously transformed.
+The texture in the Allegretto is very much classic, again featuring a (now calmly stepping) staccato accompaniment, and a theme that initially is full of “classic” (almost pre-classic) ornaments, frequent trills (birds singing?).
+However, soon, the harmonies take some interesting turns, the music goes through a hesitating, faltering (now slow staccato) phase, reminiscences of the first movement creep in through a legato melody, mysteriously transformed.
 The movement then returns to the initial texture: isn’t this Rameau, talking through Stravinsky?

 Stravinsky: Les cinq doigts (1921)